Samkaxe/PasswordManager/README.md

     dotnet ef database update
     ```

-    *   This will create the necessary tables in your database based on your `DbContext` configuration.
+    *   This will create the necessary tables in your database based on the `DbContext` configuration.

 4.  **Start the API server:**